 Precondition for seeing tickets in the ticket list: View The view selected in the ticket list determines which tickets (which are accessible to you due to your permissions) are displayed in the ticket list.
-You, as an engineer, can decide which view your permissions) are displayed in the ticket list.
-You, as an engineer, can decide which view you want to choose, i.e., which tickets shall be shown in the ticket list in this moment.
-Which kinds of views are available is determined by your CM administrator.
+You, as an engineer, can decide which view kinds of views are available is determined by your CM administrator.Precondition for seeing tickets within a view: Filter you want to choose, i.e., which tickets shall be shown in the ticket list in this moment.
+Which